pomali/jetuplno/README.md

-Code looks like shit, but it was created in less than 30 hours of elapsed real time and I still got to sleep.
+Code looks like shit, but it was created in less than 30 hours of elapsed real time and I still got to sleep 🙃 .

+We ended up in top 7 from 31 projects in Hack the Crisis Slovakia 🙌 .